godotengine/godot-docs/classes/class_vsplitcontainer.rst

 Description
 -----------

 Vertical split container.
 See :ref:`SplitContainer<class_SplitContainer>`.
-This goes from left to right.
+This goes from top to bottom.